-- 8.6 There are two operating ELNOs PEXA which has built the existing system with input from the land titles registrars and the revenue offices from participating jurisdictions, and Sympli which has recently been approved and has quite recently completed its first transactions, lodging a Priority Notice in Queensland and a caveat in Victoria in December 2018. - 8.7 LEXTECH has received approval for Category 1.
-This means that it has fulfilled the Category 1 requirements under the MOR which include production of documents to establish the bona fides of the organisation. - 8.8 Before LEXTECH can commence operation of the ELN it has to complete the requirements of Category Two which include system requirements to meet registrar requirements. - 8.9 Comments from this group had similarities to other stakeholders: - Change management one noted that significant resources were committed to engaging practitioners and getting them started in the system - including telephone and in field support staff - Successes the existing eConveyancing platform has effective collaboration, security and settlement functionality enabling electronic document lodgement and financial payment and settlement - Lessons learned: - o Open standards would reduce barriers to new ELNOs - ARNECC is not a national regulator but a committee of jurisdictional regulators - objectives such as national consistency may be difficult to achieve - One identified that business practices have not been standardised as was originally intended - Central body needs to own and maintain data standards - Pricing original fees set in competition with paper increases are limited to CPI - new entrant proposes pricing 15% to 50% cheaper than current pricing - Costs versus benefits: - Deloitte's 2018 Impact of e-Conveyancing highlights that the benefits of e-Lodgements are realisable when dual process is no longer an issue
+- 8.6 There are two operating ELNOs PEXA which has built the existing system with input from the land titles registrars and the revenue offices from participating jurisdictions, and Sympli which has recently been approved and has completed its first transactions. - 8.7 Purcell (LEXTECH) has received approval for Category 1.
+This means that it has fulfilled the Category 1 requirements under the MOR which include production of documents to establish the bona fides of the organisation. - 8.8 Before Purcell can commence operation of the ELN it has to complete the requirements of Category Two which include system requirements to meet registrar requirements. - 8.9 Comments from this group had similarities to other stakeholders: - Change management one noted that significant resources were committed to engaging practitioners and getting them started in the system including telephone and in field support staff - Successes the existing eConveyancing platform has effective collaboration, security and settlement functionality enabling electronic document lodgement and financial payment and settlement - Lessons learned: - Open standards would reduce barriers to new ELNOs - ARNECC is not a national regulator but a committee of jurisdictional regulators - objectives such as national consistency may be difficult to achieve - One identified that business practices have not been standardised as was originally intended - o Central body needs to own and maintain data standards - Pricing original fees set in competition with paper increases are limited to CPI - new entrant proposes pricing 15% to 50% cheaper than current pricing - Costs versus benefits: - Deloitte's 2018 Impact of e-Conveyancing highlights that the benefits of e-Lodgements are realisable when dual process is no longer an issue